Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: A Second-order Perspective

 \paragraph{Affine reparametrization invariance} Our fix does not break the affine invariance of a square-root-free method.
-A square-root-free method is affine invariant when using our scaled empirical Fisher matrix as shown in Claim~\ref{claim:affine_inv} (see Appx.~\ref{sec:app-proofaffine-invariance} for a proof). \begin{claim} Our square-root-free update is affine invariant. \end{claim}
+A square-root-free method is affine invariant when using our scaled empirical Fisher matrix (see Appx.~\ref{sec:app-proofaffine-invariance} for a proof). \begin{claim} Our square-root-free update is affine invariant. \end{claim}

 By using our empirical Fisher matrices, our square-root-free methods like Newton's method not only is scale-invariant when we scale a loss function but also preserves the affine reparametrization invariance.
-Thus, we consider our methods as approximate second-order methods.
+Thus, we consider our methods as approximate second-order (quasi-Newton) methods.